Skip to main content

 Learning versus performance: An integrative review.
 Perspectives on Psychological Science, 10(2).

-The review of “desirable difficulties”: tactics that smooth the moment — cramming, re-reading, being handed answers — boost short-term performance but undercut durable learning.
-The convenience of a shortcut is the signal that little is being learned.
+The review of “desirable difficulties,” showing that tactics that smooth the moment — cramming, re-reading, being handed answers — boost short-term performance but undercut durable learning.

 View source ↗